 unto the kings of Judah unto this day”

 1 Samuel 27:6

-It is God’s plan and desire that all the things which are meant to crush us become a place of victory and praise unto our God.
+It is God’s plan and desires that all the things that are meant to crush us become a place of victory and praise unto our God.
 It is in these places that the overcomers in God arise and stand in the strength and faithfulness of our Lord Jesus Christ.